carpentries/instructor-training/episodes/23-introductions.md

 authority, and to make the workshop more relevant.

 **Why are you teaching a Carpentries workshop?**
 Why are you an instructor?
-What's motivating you to be there today?
+What is motivating you to be there today?
 One reason might be that you took a workshop and saw how valuable these skills were in your own work and wanted to share this information with others.
 Convey your enthusiasm for being there.

 **What should you be careful not to say?** Learners do not need to know everything about you.
-In particular, it is not helpful to say you've never taught the course before, or that it is your least favorite course to teach, or to disclose any irrelevant personal information that can undermine you in the eyes of your learners.
+In particular, it is not helpful to say you have never taught the course before, or that it is your least favorite course to teach, or to disclose any irrelevant personal information that can undermine you in the eyes of your learners.